Program and faculty

-The OHSU Biomedical Informatics Graduate Program offers degrees in clinical informatics at the graduate certificate, master's and PhD level.
+The OHSU Biomedical Informatics Graduate Program offers degrees in clinical informatics at the graduate certificate, master's and PhD level (see details below).
 The programs are primarily designed to meet the educational needs of two types of students – the health care professional seeking additional training in information management and technology and the non-health care professional seeking training in understanding health care and its use of information and technology.

 Dr. William Hersh

 Information Retrieval, Informatics Education, EHR Data Re-use for Cohort Discovery and Rare Disease Detection

 Natural Language Processing, Speech and Language Disorders, Data Visualization, and Social & Ethical Implications of Machine Learning in Biomedicine

 Text Mining, Machine Learning, Text Classification and Extraction